Omega-Numworks/Omega-Guide/docs/cfw/upsilon.md

 :::

-This page will explain how to install Upsilon, assuming you have an unlocked calculator.
+This page will explain how to install Upsilon, assuming you already have an unlocked calculator.

 ### What you need